qzagarese/dockerunit/examples/README.md

 ```
 Dockerunit starts service A, performs discovery (make sure you expose a health-check endpoint and use `@WebHealthCheck` to configure it), then starts service B, performs discovery, finally it runs your test.

 ### This stuff is not enough.
-I need to more config for my container.
+I need to provide specific config for my container.
 Right.
 There is no `@SilverBullet` annotation, but there is a `@ContainerBuilder` one that allows you to send commands straight to docker-java.
 ```java
 import com.github.qzagarese.dockerunit.annotation.*;